Valeri Sarychev: International career

 In August 1997, the Tajikistani national team were to take 16 players to South Korea to face their national team, but due to missing passports, only 12 players traveled.
 As a result, the Tajikistan Football Federation called upon Sarychev, as well as Vitaliy Parakhnevych who were playing in the K League.

 Personal life

-He acquired Korean citizenship in the year 2000, after being encouraged to do so by Cho Kwang-rae, the then manager of FC Anyang (currently FC Seoul).
+He acquired Korean citizenship in the year 2000, after being encouraged to do so by Cho Kwang-rae, the then manager of FC Anyang (currently Executive Director of Daegu FC).
 He is married to Olga Sarycheva and has a daughter and a son.
 Shin neither drinks nor smokes, and his only hobby is listening to music.
 He has a collection of 700 LP records at home, including complete collections of the Beatles and Genesis albums.

 After acquiring Korean citizenship he founded the Guri Shin clan.